ADVERTISEMENT

 4. Get on Facebook.

-By now you’ve heard of Facebook, the largest social networking site with more than 500 million members worldwide.
-And you’ve also heard how Facebook is a wonderful way to interact with people, as well as how it can be a waste of time, or a nightmare in terms of keeping the information you post private.
-But set aside everything you’ve heard about Facebook and consider visiting a site where you could:
+Facebook, the largest social networking site, has billions of members worldwide.
+And you probably already know how Facebook is a wonderful way to interact with people, as well as how it can be a waste of time or a nightmare, in terms of keeping the information you post private.
+But set aside all that and consider visiting a site where you could:

 If you could do all this from the comfort of your home on your computer, wouldn’t you at least want to check it out?
 Although Facebook may seem like it’s only fun and games, if you take a focused approach, you can harness its best features for your genealogy.